fatemeebrahimzadeh/SVG-React/README.md

-this project is about using basic of SVG in React and learning, I try to use best algorithem for implementing selection function in it

 http://svg-react.surge.sh/

+I tried to use the best algorithm for implementing the selection function in this project which is about using the basics of SVG in React and learning.